rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 We will be adding similar callbacks for APIs such as `track`, `page`, `identify`, etc.

-## **Filter Selective Destinations**
+## Filtering selective destinations

-RudderStack allows you to load or send your event data only to a few intended destinations by filtering out the rest.
-You can do so by passing an [integrations object](#integrationopts) in the options parameter of the supported API methods.
+RudderStack lets you send your event data only to selective destinations specified by you.
+You can do so by passing an [**integrations object**](#integrationopts) in the `options` parameter of the SDK-supported API methods.

-### **Common Destination Names**
+### Common destination names

-Below shows some of the supported names that RudderStack can intake for each destination when sending the event data \(please note that not all destinations are listed below\).
+The following table lists the supported names that RudderStack takes as values for each destination when sending the event data.

+{% hint style="warning" %}
+Not all the destinations are listed in this section.
+{% endhint %}

 | Destination          | Supported Common Names     |
 | :------------------- | :------------------------- |